rkdarst/thoughts-on-academic-supervising/content/level-n-plus-one.rst

 * Don't expect a person at level *n* to be able to do the level *n* things all alone: they still need *very* active support if you aren't using the "sink or swim" strategy.
+* Don't assume that just because someone has their PhD, they can mentor other PhDs.
+And so on.
+Do these people even have enough full example of the PhD process?
+Are they prepared to handle unique situations?
 * See the levels in the :doc:`academic-career-ladder`